 So I was excited, and I hoped for the best.
 The only thing I wasn't sure of was, would the needles be smooth enough for my taste?
 To achieve a really smooth, fast-knitting finish, a wooden needle needs (a) very fine-grained wood, and (b) careful finishing.
 Not being an expert woodworker, I can't tell you exactly how it's done, but I believe this involves both the actual turning process and the varnish.
 This is why two ebony needles from different manufacturers can't both be expected to feel and handle the same.
 Since Addi is new to wood, I couldn't be sure of how they would manage this aspect.

-Well, I am not disappointed.
-At first touch, I thought the needle was maybe just slightly stickier than my old Lantern Moon ebony needles.
-And indeed it might be (though not, I think, stickier than rosewood – ebony is the finest, smoothest wood in the LM range), but in the actual knitting, it's very hard to tell.
+I'm pleased to report that although they are a bit stickier than Lantern Moon, they're still lovely to knit with.
 Especially as, with sharp points and super-smooth cable join, every other aspect of the needle is finely judged to ensure speed of knitting.
-There's nothing at all to slow you down here – things just glide.
-I suspect the wood may still develop a "patina" with use (as Lantern Moon needles do too), adding a smidge of extra smoothness and speed.
+I suspect the wood may still develop a "patina" with use (as Lantern Moon needles do too), adding a smidge of extra smoothness and glide.

 Perfect, smooth hardwood knitting experience?
-Check.
+Very nearly.
+(I could use a smidge more speed, but they're still a pleasure to use.)
 Perfect cable joins?
 Check.
-(I did notice a hairline gap between the brass cap and the wood, but not enough to affect my knitting.
-It's possible that with laceweight it will be more of a problem.)
+I did notice a hairline gap between the brass cap and the wood, but not enough to affect my knitting.
+It's possible that with laceweight it will be more of a problem.
 Perfect pointy tips?
 Check.
 Perfect flexible cables (in gold!)?
 Check.
 Affordable price?
 Check – around €11, which is really amazing value.
 Perfect needles?
 I really think they might be.